Dynamic D2D-Assisted Federated Learning over O-RAN: Performance Analysis, MAC Scheduler, and Asymmetric User Selection: Introduction

-Authors in \cite{9849007} have studied FL under stochastic energy availability of users.
-Another research \cite{9479786} has formulated a multi-service FL as a dynamic evolutionary game, where service owners compete with each other to attract more users.
-Researchers in \cite{9417267} have formulated user selection for FL as a Lyapunov optimization problem considering limited energy budget of users.
-To our knowledge, the existing implementations of FL, including those mentioned above, neither consider O-RAN nor address (P1)-(P6) under MSDs, which we achieve both in this work.
+Authors in \cite{10061474} proposed an FL system orchestrator aimed at minimizing energy consumption via spectrum allocation and device-to-device (D2D) communications.
+Another research \cite{guo2021dynamic} employs a sequential wireless resource scheduling by establishing a queue to determine the order in which users transmit their models to the server.
+To our knowledge, the existing FL orchestrations, including those mentioned, neither consider O-RAN nor orchestrate FL under system dynamics, which we achieve both in this work.